-Speer, 36, enters his second season as NHL Goaltending Coach for the Sharks.
+Speer, 37, enters his third season as NHL Goaltending Coach for the Sharks.
 He will work with Evgeni Nabokov and the Sharks goaltenders.

-Speer was named to Team USA's 2023 World Championship coaching staff under David Quinn as goaltending coach, helping USA to a fourth-place finish at the tournament.
+Speer was named to Team USA's 2023 World Championship coaching staff as goaltending coach, helping USA to a fourth-place finish at the tournament.
 The team's goaltenders combined to post a 1.57 goals-against average and a .926 save percentage along with three shutouts.